sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 ## Technical steps

+1. If running OC10, deploy version 10.12 or higher.
+Version 10.12 already contains patches necessary for the Science Mesh.

-1. We have prepared a K8S deployment of OC10.
+  Legacy installation instructions for slightly older OC10 version than 10.12, and/or for Nextcloud are as follows.
+We have prepared a K8S deployment of OC10.
 It includes the integration application as well.
 Follow steps in the [official EFSS deployment page](../technical-documentation/efss-deployment).
 This is the recommended way to deploy the system.

    Alternatively, you can install pure OC10 or NC and patch it and install the integration application manually as described in a [separate EFSS deployment page](../technical-documentation/efss-deployment/manual-efss-installation).
 The same document also describes how to possibly track newest git versions of the code, which is definitely an option only for developers.